A

 into her role plus having a great sleazy

 attitude too.
+Plus was great at speaking nastily and laughing evilly too.
 She knew this part inside

 out and studied this part terrifically.